QuantEcon/book-networks-public/_sources/ch_opt.md

 print(result.x)
 ```

-Here we produce a visualisation of what is being done.
+Here we produce a visualization of what is being done.

 ```{code-cell}
 fig, ax = plt.subplots(figsize=(8, 4.5))